rails/rails/guides/source/migrations.md

 ```

 In many ways this is exactly what it is.
 This file is created by inspecting the
-database and expressing its structure using +create_table+, +add_index+, and so
+database and expressing its structure using `create_table`, `add_index`, and so
 on.
 Because this is database-independent, it could be loaded into any database
 that Active Record supports.
 This could be very useful if you were to distribute
 an application that is able to run against multiple databases.

-There is however a trade-off: +db/schema.rb+ cannot express database specific
+There is however a trade-off: `db/schema.rb` cannot express database specific
 items such as foreign key constraints, triggers, or stored procedures.
 While in
 a migration you can execute custom SQL statements, the schema dumper cannot
 reconstitute those statements from the database.
 If you are using features like
-this, then you should set the schema format to +:sql+.
+this, then you should set the schema format to `:sql`.

 Instead of using Active Record's schema dumper, the database's structure will be
-dumped using a tool specific to the database (via the +db:structure:dump+ Rake task)
+dumped using a tool specific to the database (via the `db:structure:dump` Rake task)
-into +db/structure.sql+.
+into `db/structure.sql`.
 For example, for the PostgreSQL RDBMS, the
-+pg_dump+ utility is used.
-For MySQL, this file will contain the output of +SHOW
+`pg_dump` utility is used.
+For MySQL, this file will contain the output of `SHOW
-CREATE TABLE+ for the various tables.
+CREATE TABLE` for the various tables.
 Loading these schemas is simply a question
 of executing the SQL statements they contain.
 By definition, this will create a
 perfect copy of the database's structure.
-Using the +:sql+ schema format will,
+Using the `:sql` schema format will,
 however, prevent loading the schema into a RDBMS other than the one used to
 create it.